A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: METHODOLOGY

-To estimate the HTE for the target population (i.e., $M=1$), one could use the target source data alone to construct a doubly robust estimator based on the working structural model described in the previous section.
-To facilitate non-parametric identification, we make two additional assumptions: \begin{assumption} (Positivity of treatment assignment in the target site): $0<Pr(A_i=1|\mathbf{X}_i=\mathbf{x}, M_i=1)<1$ for any $\mathbf{x}$ such that $Pr(\mathbf{X}_i=\mathbf{x}|M_i=1)>0$ \end{assumption} \begin{assumption} (Ignorability in the target site): $Y_i(a)\ind A|\mathbf{X}_i,M_i=1$ for $a\in\{0,1\}$ and all individuals in the target site. \end{assumption} Under Assumptions \ref{No interference} to \ref{ignorability_target}, a doubly robust estimator for the underlying target HTE, denoted by $\hat{\boldsymbol{\beta}}_T$, can be obtained by solving the following estimating equations:
+To identify the proposed estimand, one could use the target source data alone based on the working structural model described in the previous section.
+To proceed, we make two additional assumptions.
+The discussions of these assumptions can be found in Section \ref{REAL DATA APPLICATION} and the Supplementary Material Section 3.1.